-Making a decision to use stock photography or real images isn’t nearly as easy as one may assume.
+Making a decision on stock photography vs real imagery isn’t nearly as easy as one may assume.
 This is because there is no clear-cut right or wrong answer.
 Ultimately, it boils down to what a person may be looking for and what they are trying to achieve with the image.
 Variables exist when trying to make your decision, as there are many considerations to keep in mind.

 Below, we will attempt to break down some of the pros and cons of each to help you make whichever choice is right for you.
 Some prefer their ultimate final product has the genuine feel only a real picture can provide while some prefer the ease and simplicity of stock imagery.
 It all boils down to which more closely aligns to your vision.